orbingol/NURBS-Python/docs/q_a.rst

 The main purpose is implementing the well-known NURBS algorithms in native Python in an organized way and without using any converters or wrappers, like `SWIG <http://www.swig.org/>`_ or `Boost.Python <https://github.com/boostorg/python>`_.

 Although these wrappers are lifesavers by means of converting C++ code to Python when there are too many deadlines, their support on the source language might be limited or you might need to learn the wrapper's own language to get the things done in your way.
-Personally speaking, I had to learn Python's C API to understand how SWIG's typemap system works.
+Personally speaking, I had to learn a part of Python's C API to understand how SWIG's typemap system works.
 It takes so much time when you are not well-acquainted with the low-level programming or not willing to learn a programming language's internals.

 On the other hand, NURBS-Python is designed to get the things done in a fast way.
-I used object-oriented approach as much as possible and tried to make the code look more Pythonic and optimized.
-Since all the code is implemented in Python natively with no external dependencies, it is possible to use this library in every platform which core Python programming language is supported or integrate into embedded systems/distributions.
-Using native implementation approach also allows users to debug and extend this library very easily.
+I used object-oriented approach throughout the library and tried to make the code look more pythonic and optimized.
+Since all the code is implemented in Python natively with no external dependencies, it is possible to use this library in every platform which core python programming language is supported or integrate into embedded systems/distributions.
+Using native implementation approach also allows users to debug and extend the library in a convenient way.

 Minimum Requirements
 ====================